wso2/docs-ei/en/streaming-integrator/docs/guides/triggering-integration-flows.md

 ### Triggering integration via Streaming Integrator as fire and forget manner

-gRPC sink uses to send messages in a fire and forget manner from SI to MI and trigger a sequence.
+gRPC sink is used to send messages in a fire and forget manner from SI to MI and trigger a sequence.

 Following is a sample siddhi application which contains gRPC sink which triggers the “inSeq” in the micro integrator.
 This
 ```siddhi